 Ownership (or ownership interest): A legal or beneficial interest in an entity, or a right to share in the profits derived from the operation of an entity.
 The term does not include the interests of a publicly traded mutual fund, of an institutional investor, or of a profit-sharing plan in which all employees of an entity may participate.
-A change in ownership of an institution that results in a change of control may include but is not limited to: the merger of two or more eligible institutions; conversions of the institutions from a forprofit to a nonprofit status; sale of the institution; transfer of the controlling interest of stock of the institution or its parent corporation; transfer of the liabilities of an institution to its parent corporation; or transfer of assets that comprise a substantial portion of the educational business of the institution (except where the transfer consists exclusively in the granting of a security interest in those assets).
+A change in ownership of an institution that results in a change of control may include but is not limited to: the merger of two or more eligible institutions; conversions of the institutions from a for-profit to a nonprofit status; sale of the institution; transfer of the controlling interest of stock of the institution or its parent corporation; transfer of the educational business of the institution (except where the transfer consists exclusively in the granting of a security interest in those assets).